 In 1973, Holt introduced foster care for children in the country's orphanages, providing loving, individual attention to nurture their development while they await permanent placement.
 Despite steady growth in services, political instability forced Holt to cease work in Vietnam in 1975.
 Returning in the late 1980s, Holt developed programs throughout the country that enabled children to stay within their birth families, despite hardships.

-On September 16, 2014, Holt International was granted adoption license by Vietnam Central Adoption Authority to facilitate adoption of children with special needs, children older than 5 years old and children who are part of singling groups.
-In addition.
-Holt continues to keep or place children in families in Vietnam through family preservation, reunification and domestic adoption.
+On September 16, 2014, Vietnam's Central Adoption Authority granted Holt International a license to facilitate international adoption for children with special needs, children older than 5 years old and children who are part of singling groups — effectively ending a 6-year moratorium on adoption from Vietnam to the U.S. In addition, Holt continues to keep or place children in families in Vietnam through family strengthening and preservation, reunification and domestic adoption services.
 Working in partnership with the government of Vietnam, Holt provides emergency assistance, counseling and the basic financial, health, nutritional and educational support needed to stabilize struggling households.

 While helping to sustain three government-run child welfare centers, Holt remains one of the few NGOs providing foster care for children in Vietnam.
 In 2003, Holt-Vietnam's thriving programs moved Vietnam's Ministry of Labour, Invalids and Social Affairs to promote this family-like alternative to institutional care.
 Holt also trains and supports foster families to care, often long-term, for children with special needs – a growing population of children in care in Vietnam.